asidamo/Health-Spending-and-Outcomes/README.md

 Motivation

 In US healthcare policy has been always controversial and debatable political issue since President Truman in 1930s to President Trump in 2018.
 Different policies were legislated that would expand or contract the health care expenditure.
 However, the US healthcare expenditure remained the highest in the world.
 In addition, the national healthcare expenditure has kept increasing.
-The healthcare expenditure is also higher by service type level expenditures.
 The lower healthcare outcomes in US specially like: lower life expectancy, higher infant mortality, a higher obesity rate, more potential life years lost, and a less developed primary healthcare are in paradox with high health spending the nation is investing in the sector.
-This is the reason inspires me to take numerical data and see what would explain the high healthcare expenditure in USA.
+This is the reason motivated me to use some available data and see what would explain the high healthcare expenditure in USA.

 President Truman proposed a universal healthcare plan in 1945; however, many American politicians and healthcare providers such as the American Medical Association and physicians opposed the idea and aggressively lobbied against the national health insurance bill by labeling it “socialized Medicine” (Markel 2014).
 This policy diversion from the rest of world is one of the fundamental causes for the large difference between health expenditures in the US and the other industrialized countries.
 As a result, USA has multiple payer system, more share of private insurances and non-standardized charging and transaction formats.